Updated January 2021

 As with all medical and dental treatments, the cost can vary depending upon the provider and your insurance plan.

-When you bring your child in for their cleaning and check-up appointments, our staff will check to see if their molars are present, and if they are, we will discuss applying sealants with you.
+When you bring your child in for their cleaning and check-up appointments, our staff will check to see if their molars are present.
+If they are, we will discuss applying sealants with you.

 “HOW ARE DENTAL SEALANTS APPLIED?”

 The application process is simple and usually takes five or ten minutes.
-The teeth that will be sealed are thoroughly cleaned and dried, and then the chewing surfaces are roughened with an etching solution that helps the sealants adhere to the teeth.
-Next the sealant is “painted” onto the tooth and a special curing light bonds and hardens it.
-Sealants last for several years, and will be checked and touched up as necessary at your child’s future appointments.
+The teeth that will be sealed are thoroughly cleaned and dried.
+Then the chewing surfaces are roughened with an etching solution that helps the sealants adhere to the teeth.
+Next, the sealant is “painted” onto the tooth.
+Lastly, a special curing light bonds and hardens it.
+Sealants last for several years and will be checked and touched up as necessary at your child’s future appointments.

 Getting sealants is not painful and most children have no problem with the process.
-They just have to stay still and have their mouth propped open with a “tooth pillow” while the sealants are being applied.
+They will have their mouth propped open with a “tooth pillow” while the sealants are being applied.
+Most importantly, they’ll need to sit extra still.
 In children who have high dental anxiety or a strong gag reflex, nitrous oxide (laughing gas) can be administered during the sealant process to help them relax.

 Let us know at your next dental visit if you have any questions regarding dental sealants and/or whether your child would benefit from placing sealants on their molars.